Collaborative-AI/tutorial/Paper Reading/README.md

     - Read the entire paper carefully.
     - Take notes and highlight important sections.
     - Pause after each section to summarize in your own words what you've understood.
+    - Be critical and curious.
+Look for hidden facts and ask crucial questions that may intrigue future work.

 ## Taking Notes and Highlighting